The Fire Department says they have surpassed the number of fires this year compared to 2017.

-And while the department has been able to respond to these annual fires, Weaver has made requests for at least three new fire trucks that he believes will significantly improve the services of the fire department.
+And while the department has been able to respond to these annual fires, Weaver might be under the impression that a fire department records management software and at least three new fire trucks will significantly improve the services of the fire department.

 “We need some trucks that are more [structurally sound] because those that we have are getting old.”